Following snowy Thursday, get ready for frigid Siouxland weekend

 By mid-day Thursday, the system was largely gone from Siouxland.
 In its place was blustery conditions, according to Brad Adams, observing program leader with the NWS in Sioux Falls.

 "Friday should see sunshine and a high of around 23 degrees," Adams said.
-"A cold front will bring Friday night low down to a chilly 4 degrees."
+"A cold front will bring Friday night's low down to a chilly 4 degrees."

 Saturday will begin with a 60 percent for snow in Siouxland and a daytime high of 12.